jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 We could use a sequence number as a simple way to ensure unique salts.
 The vulnerability this approach has is that an attacker may create a reverse hash lookup of known salts (e.g. 1 to 1000) combined with likely passwords.
 This presents the same vulnerabilities that [short salts](#short-salts) have.

 The vulnerability can be mitigated by combining a long random pepper ([64 or more bits](#salt-bits)) with the sequence number.
-Any reverse hash lookup tables now cannot be reused on other applications / deployments since different peppers make the [reverse hash lookups](#reverse-hash-lookups) useless to create.
+Any reverse hash lookup tables now cannot be reused on other deployments.
+Different peppers make the reverse hash lookups span a different range of salts.

 ## Short Salts

 If a salt is too short an attacker may create reverse hash lookup tables containing every possible salt combined with every likely password.
 Using a long salt ([64 or more bits](#salt-bits)) ensures such a table would be impossibly large.

-Another solution is to use a long pepper ([64 or more bits](#salt-bits)) in combination with short salts as also suggested with sequential salts above.
+The solution is to use a long pepper ([64 or more bits](#salt-bits)) in combination the salt.
+This is the same solution as with sequential salts above.

 ## Salt Bits